Read it now:

 As you’re reading the bible, try asking these questions:

-How does today’s reading call for change?
+How does today’s reading call us to love others differently?

 Here’s some basics of bible reading that you might find helpful: